George Mardikian: Omar Khayyam's restaurant

-George Mardikian's 'Omar Khayyam's' was located at 200 Powell Street in San Francisco in the basement of a building on the northeast corner of Powell Street and O'Farrell Street.
+George Mardikian's restaurant, Omar Khayyam's, was located at 200 Powell Street in San Francisco in the basement of a building on the northeast corner of Powell Street and O'Farrell Street.
 The entrance was off O'Farrell Street.
 After passing photographs of Mardikian "breaking bread" with various notable people (including Dwight Eisenhower and Eleanor Roosevelt), diners would descend into the cavernous, sumptuously decorated restaurant below.

 On the left at the bottom of the stairs was the Rubaiyat lounge with velvet banquettes, low Persian lamps, and a gleaming chrome cash register.
 Tables in the restaurant were contained in curtained chambers out of the Arabian Nights decorated with wall-hangings and inscriptions from The Rubaiyat of Omar Khayyam.
 Mardikian would customarily "break bread" (a special flat bread served at the restaurant) with his diners as a sign of hospitality.
 He used Armenian folk tales to sell items on his menu.

 The menu was exotic (for the time), featuring a mix of Armenian, Middle Eastern, and African cooking adapted for American palates.
 Mardikian also made a point to emphasize the health benefits of his homemade yogurt, which at the time was not part of an American diet.

-In the mid-1980s, a fire destroyed the restaurant.
+In 1980, a fire destroyed the restaurant.

-Later life and death
+Later life

+He was a guest star in the television show, This Is Your Life, which was broadcast May 5, 1954 with host Ralph Edwards.
+He supported Republican candidates all over the country.

 In 1956, Mardikian published his memoirs, Song of America.
 An excerpt from the book is quoted on a wall plaque in the entrance hall to the American Adventure Pavilion at Disney's Epcot Center.
-Mardikian would also help Republican candidates all over the country.
-He starred in the television show, This Is Your Life, airing May 5, 1954 with host Ralph Edwards.

-Mardikian died on October 23, 1977.
+Mardikian died at age 73 on October 23, 1977.